 To solve the problem, we first sort the numbers in the array in increasing order.
-After that, we iterate through the array using two pointers initially located at both ends of the array.
-The left pointer begins at the first element and moves one step forward on each turn.
-The right pointer begins at the last element and always moves backward until the sum of the subarray is at most x.
-If the sum is exactly x, we have found a solution.
+After that, we iterate through the array using two pointers.
+The left pointer starts at the first element and moves one step forward on each turn.
+The right pointer begins at the last element and always moves backward until the sum of the elements is at most x.
+If the sum of the elements is exactly x, a solution has been found.